claytongt6/zima-server/README.md

     3. Create virtual network security and VPN machines.
     4. Setup access point.
     5. Create and configure NAS.
-    6. Create other virtual machines as needed
+    6. Create other virtual machines as needed.